 The same is true for you.
 If you’re going to achieve the kind of spiritual excellence you’re hungry for, you’re going to have to be unreasonably committed to the Word of God.

-That may well mean that you’ll have to carry a tape player around with you everywhere you go.
-It may mean that you’ll have your razor in one hand and your tape player in the other or a tape player in one hand and a fork in the other.
+That may well mean that you’ll have to carry a media player around with you everywhere you go.
+It may mean that you’ll have your razor in one hand and your media player in the other or a media player in one hand and a fork in the other.

 Do whatever it takes to totally saturate yourself with the Word of God.
 I would speak to you no differently if I were your commanding officer about to send you into combat against the best trained elite troops of a savage enemy.